Real Life in the Western Pacific, From Guam to the Philippines

 Living in the Western Pacific is a lifestyle choice, one that trades urban convenience for something harder to put a price on: a slower pace, tighter communities, and an existence shaped by ocean and sky rather than deadlines and commutes.

-This is what we traded the West for.
+This is what we traded living in the West for.
 We think we got the better end of the deal.

 The Scenery Never Gets Old

-Once you've experienced any of it, the affliction never lets go.
+Once you've experienced any of it, it becomes an affliction that never lets go.